Responding to search and rescue

 It is important that beacon owners understand the responsibility of correctly storing or handling a distress beacon and ensuring they know what to do when accidentally activating a beacon by mistake.

 This also applies for pilots who forget to cancel their nominated SARTIMES.
-AMSA recommends putting a reminder in your phone.
+We recommend putting a reminder in your phone.

-If you inadvertently activate the SAR system, contact the JRCC immediately (via the 24hr Emergency Contact numbers) to prevent SAR authorities initiating an unnecessary SAR response.
-Unnecessary responses can divert search and rescue resources away from a real distress situation.
+If you inadvertently activate the SAR system, contact the JRCC immediately (via the 24hr emergency contact numbers) to prevent SAR authorities initiating an unnecessary SAR response.
+Unnecessary responses can divert SAR resources away from a real distress situation.

 There is no penalty for reporting inadvertent activations.

-To report an inadvertent distress alert, please call the appropriate 24hr number on our emergency contacts page.
+To report an inadvertent distress alert, please call the 24 hour phone number on our emergency contacts page.